 Have you weighed the items that will be carried across the belt?
 Again this will rule out some belt types.
 Are you carrying something small and heavy, or something large and light?
 Or vice-versa.
 Some belts may warp, bend or fail if the item on top is too heavy for the belt you have.

 Another overlooked factor is whether you need a decline or incline.
 Will you be carrying large items up a conveyor belt?
 If so you will need a conveyor belt material that has some grip, especially if your product is heavy.
 In some cases you may also need a stopper to keep things firmly in place.
 Another consideration you may want to put some thought in.

 Other considerations can include whether the product has sharp edges that may damage your conveyor belt, whether the item you are conveying is super-hot, or super-cold.
+The shape of the building you are looking at introducing your conveyor system to can also impact the system you require.
+Circular conveyors provide excellent flexibility and maximum use of space.
 These little overlooked elements all play a wider part in which conveyor belt is best for you.

 What Are The Most Common Types of Industrial Conveyors?

 Whether it’s being used for in the production line for a car manufacturer, or to move bottles around a warehouse for capping, industrial conveyors come in a variety of different shapes and sizes and have all kinds of important uses.

 Generally as a rule of thumb you have floor mounted conveyors and then you have overhead conveyors to maximise floor space and to help move anything from packaging foods to wet spray painting around a warehouse.

 So to answer the question posed in the title of this article.
 These are the main types of conveyor that you will come across in a warehouse environment:

 A belt conveyor or conveyor belt as more commonly known is your main type of conveyor.
 It’s the simplest to use and essentially moves one object from one side of the belt to the other-side at a speed set by the user.